Team-Gandalf/Media-proxy/README.md

 # Steamy
-This is the proxy server that unites all the microservices into a single page application.
-Each of the four microservices were built by an individual engineer and then merged using this server.
-This was the final submission for my Hack Reactor Front-End Capstone project.

-This app:
-* Renders video and images to the webpage
-* Utilizes conditional rendering to ensure different media types are handled appropriately
-* Implements styled-components to allow seamless integration with other the other microservices
+This is the proxy server for the Front End Capstone done at Hack Reactor.
+Our team replicated the Steam website, and this is a simplified version of a product page.

+I built the Media/Summary component (https://github.com/BHamp/Media) and this server.

 ## Getting Started
 All of the components are being hosted via AWS, so the proxy needs minimal work to get started.
 Simply install the dependencies and start the server.

 ### Installation
 ```sh